g-oikonomou/sensniff/README.md

 You don't need root priviledges.

 The first time your run this, you will need to open Wireshark's preferences and select 'TI CC24xx FCS format' under Protocols -> IEEE 802.15.4.
 You will also need to correctly configure contexts under 6LoWPAN.

+### Windows specifics

+On windows, the script will fire up wireshark automatically.
+To do so, the script will look for `Wireshark.exe` in the default install location.
+If wireshark is installed somewhere else, specify the path to `Wireshark.exe` using the `-W` or `--ws-path` command line argument.
+For example:

+`python sensniff.py -W "D:\George\progs\"`

+There are some limitations:

+* You will most likely not be able to stop and restart the capture from inside wireshark while the script is still running.
+* You will not be able to run the script with wireshark already open.

 Project Status
 ==============